-Chagrin Valley School is a self-directed education school for ages 5-18 years old and is held full-time Monday through Friday, September through May.
+Chagrin Valley School is a self-directed education school run by student democracy for ages 5-18 years old and is held full-time Monday through Friday, September through May.
 The outdoor nature preschool is for ages 3-5 and is three days a week, Monday-Wednesday.
 Both have continuous open enrollment depending on availability.
 Part-time attendance is also an option for the school and preschool.

 Please read our School Handbook for more information.
 Our school offers:

 July 18 – School Info Session – Public Event 6pm-8pm